-The Audit Committee meets at least twice annually, shortly before the Board meets to consider the Group's Half-yearly and Annual Financial Reports, and reports to the Board with its deliberations and recommendations and also has an annual planning meeting with the auditor.
-The Audit Committee operates within clearly defined terms of reference based on the Institute of Chartered Secretaries and Administrators recommended terms and provides a forum through which the Group's external auditor reports to the Board.
+The Audit Committee meets at least twice annually, shortly before the Board meets to consider the Group's half-yearly and annual financial reports, and reports to the Board with its deliberations and recommendations and also holds an annual planning meeting with the auditor.
+The Audit Committee operates within clearly defined terms of reference based on the Institute of Chartered Secretaries and Administrators recommended terms and provides a forum through which the Group's external auditor report to the Board.
 The Audit Committee can request information from the Group's service providers with the majority of information being directly sourced from the Asset Manager, JTC Fund Solutions (Guernsey) Limited (the "Secretary & Administrator" or "JTC") and the external auditor.
 The terms of reference of the Audit Committee are available upon request.